 Understanding your rights and keeping track of your hours is crucial in preventing overtime violations.

 Familiarize yourself with the overtime laws that apply to your specific job and situation.
+For more information on California overtime law or if you need further guidance, consult official state resources or seek legal advice.

 When you need assistance with employment law, MJB Law Group is here to help.
 As a boutique litigation firm focusing on employment and personal injury law in the state of California, MJB Law Group specializes in fighting for employees who have had their rights violated.